czasg/loggus/README.md

 ## loggus

 This is a log library, you can output json, and pay attention to each fields easy.

 ### Json && Fields
 Here is the passage:
 ```text
 "hello, my name is cza, 18 years old, i graduated from WUST."
 ```
-so, we can use loggrus by this:
+so, we can use loggus by this:
 ```python
 import loggus